 The Takeaway: Eating carbs pre-workout will decrease your ketones levels.
 How much your ketone levels decrease depends on many factors, but — as long as you stick to the ketogenic diet — you will have no problem getting back into ketosis.
 If you would like to give your ketone levels a boost, then do some low-intensity exercise after your workout and/or supplement with MCTs.

-Should I Use a TKD?
+Should I Implement a Targeted Keto Diet?

 If you are a beginner or intermediate weight lifter, high-intensity exercise, or athlete (0-2 years of training), then you might want to try a TKD.
 This dietary approach may provide you with the performance boost you need but are not getting from following the SKD alone.